 Jillian Lucom (Mary Hanson) has performed in film and television, but especially loves the stage.
 Her most recent production will be performed at the Amici Dance Theatre Company in London, The Real Me.
 She has most recently performed in the Boston area with favorite roles including Violet, August: Osage County; Charlotte, Moon Over Buffalo; Kimberly, Kimberly Akimbo; Sharon, Book of Days; and Bella, Lost in Yonkers.
 Jillian has performed in numerous one-act play festivals throughout Massachusetts and summer stock at the Williamstown Theatre Festival.

 Nick Mann (Max – Season 1) is honored to be part of this special group of humans with so much passion to see this show come to life.

-Dan Murray (Tommy Hanson/Audio Engineer Season 1/Special Thanks Seasons 0) is excited to lend his voice to Tommy Hanson in Putting 2&2 Together!
+Dan Murray (Tommy Hanson, Audio Engineer) is excited to lend his voice to Tommy Hanson in Putting 2&2 Together!
 He has previously been seen with the Burlington Players in Red Herring and Women in Jeopardy, with the Quannapowitt Players in Prelude to a Kiss, and with Arlington Friends of the Drama in Dirty Rotten Scoundrels, 9 to 5: The Musical, and The Light in the Piazza.
 When not onstage, he can be found programming robots for Teradyne, Inc.